Hierarchical Database Model | History, Examples and Comparison

 - It’s like an organizational chart or a family tree, with one main root (the top level) and each level below branching out.

-Hierarchical Database Model Example
+Examples of Hierarchical Database Model

 Imagine a library database:

-- The top level (or root) is “Library.”
+- The top level (or root) is Library.

 - Under it, there are categories like Subjects (Science, History, Literature).